University Writing Program

 I am excited to offer a 198 course that is designed to help students record their work in a way that will not only engage them as learners throughout their internship, but also document their experiences in such a way that students will return to their writing for years and recall their experiences in vivid detail.

-Teaching the personal statement to future healthcare professionals over the past several years, I have seen the profound effect the Global Health Internships Abroad have on students’ academic growth and professional development.
+Teaching the personal statement to future healthcare professionals over the past several years, I have seen the profound affect the Global Health Internships Abroad have on students’ academic growth and professional development.
 Students who have interned abroad have stories to tell that people want to hear.
 Through the writing in this course, you will communicate what you learn as a global studies intern, and that learning is invaluable to your future profession and the people you will serve.

 I look forward to learning with you throughout the internship program!"